Special Education (SPED)

 This course provides an introduction to the major concepts and issues related to multicultural education in elementary classrooms.
 The ways in which race, class, gender and exceptionality influence students' behavior are discussed.
 Prerequisite: Admission to graduate school.
 (Typically offered: Spring Odd Years; Summer)

 This course teaches the integration of reading, writing, and new literacies within the discipline and across disciplines.
 Theory and strategy are presented as integrated strands of the language process as presented in the context of instructional principles and suggested teaching practices.
 A solid research base is emphasized while keeping the focus on practical application.
-Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program.
+Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program or M.Ed. in Curriculum and Instruction (CIEDME).
 (Typically offered: Fall) May be repeated for up to 6 hours of degree credit.

 Provides the students with experience in conducting case studies and action research related to childhood education.
 In addition, students gain knowledge regarding practices used in ethnographic research.
 Prerequisite: Admission to Elementary Education (ELEDMA) M.A.T. program.
 (Typically offered: Spring)

-CIED 508V.
+CIED 5080V.
 Elementary Education Cohort Teaching Internship.
 1-6 Hour.

 Full-time student teaching in grades K-6 to be repeated both fall and spring semesters.
 Students will practice and master instructional strategies under the supervision of qualified mentor teachers and university faculty members.
 (Typically offered: Fall and Spring) May be repeated for up to 6 hours of degree credit.